 In a room full of Murder suspects, Dalgliesh interrogates everybody with the sternness of a businessman and the aloofness of a lover caught daydreaming.
 This is possibly the best response to unwarranted attacks and general hostility.
 When the suspects are tired of the cross examining and the hundred odd restrictions on their movements, they begin attacking Dalgliesh – sometimes even personally.

 Dalgliesh has a clear sense of his job.
-He doesn’t care about settling ego matters with those who question it.
-He wants to solve the case – if that gets in the way of people’s fragile ego, he gives two and half fucks and moves on with his life.
+He doesn’t care about settling power matters with those who question it.
+He wants to solve the case – if that gets in the way of people’s fragile ego, he gives exactly two and half fucks and moves on with his life.

 A recent discovery that has made me very uncomfortable is that as a teacher, I have taken too many liberties to feel offended at the drop of a hat.
 While sometimes, I reserve the right to take offence, I should probably learn to be aloof.

 I have bad days.
-Trapped in files and piles of admin work, I sometimes lose my cool and have very often lost my temper.
-I continue to envy AM for being able to reason with students in a consistently reasonable, annoyingly patient way.
-Rarely does one see him lose temper at students.
+Trapped in files and piles of admin work, I have often lost my temper.
+I continue to envy colleagues who talk to students in a consistently reasonable, annoyingly patient way.

 When I think back to all those times that I have lost my cool, I cringe.
 Because there is nothing not performative about anger.
-Both on the inside and outside – anger is performance.
+Both on the inside and outside.
 Regardless of what it’s about and where it’s coming from.
 This doesn’t make it less genuine – even if performance is a lie.
-It just makes me wonder if it’s really all that necessary after all – ashte.
+It just makes me wonder if it’s really all that necessary – ashte.

 Adam Dalgliesh is calm.
 During his worst moments – he’s still calm.
-He’s never severe on himself – like I have trained myself to be.
+He’s never severe on himself.

 When Adam and Kate go to interview the mother of some murdered woman – Kate is taken aback by the generous make-up on the mother’s face.
 For a moment, I was also judgy bitchita.
 I was all ‘Why are you putting make-up on face when cops are coming to talk about your daughter’s murder?